Dyalog/ride/ISSUE_TEMPLATE.md

 ### Describe the issue you are having
 <!-- Ride Issue -->

-### Did you connect to an already running interpreter or start the interpreter from RIDE?
+### Did you connect to an already running interpreter or start the interpreter from Ride?
 <!-- Connect to already running/Start an interpreter -->

 ### How do you reproduce the issue?